 Taking a phone call at the gym

 It’s fine to talk at the gym, but taking a phone call is particularly annoying.
-The gym is a meditative space for plenty of people, meaning that fight you’re having with your significant is just about the last thing they want to hear.
+The gym is a meditative space for plenty of people, meaning that petty argument you’re having with your spouse is just about the last thing they want to hear.

 Not replacing the toilet paper roll

-It takes virtually no time to replace a roll of toilet paper when you’ve used the last of it.
-If you leave an empty roll or just place a new one on top of the old one, make no mistake: you’re guilty of some seriously annoying behavior.
+It takes mere seconds to replace a roll of toilet paper when you’ve used the last of it.
+If you leave an empty roll or just place a new one on top of the old one, make no mistake: You’re guilty of some seriously annoying behavior.